firsttris/html-webpack-multi-build-plugin/README.md

 # html-webpack-multi-build-plugin

-This plugin simplifies the creation of HTML files for multi build configuration.
+This plugin simplifies the creation of script tags for module and nomodule for a webpack multi build configuration.

 ### Why do you want to do this?